Regulations (Standards - 29 CFR) - Table of Contents|

-Any party desiring to seek review, including judicial review, of a decision of the ALJ, or a respondent alleging that the complaint under NTSSA was frivolous or brought in bad faith who seeks an award of attorney's fees up to $1,000, must file a written petition for review with the ARB, which has been delegated the authority to act for the Secretary and issue final decisions under this part.
-The parties should identify in their petitions for review the legal conclusions or orders to which they object, or the objections will ordinarily be deemed waived.
-A petition must be filed within 10 business days of the date of the decision of the ALJ.
-The date of the postmark, facsimile transmittal, or e-mail communication will be considered to be the date of filing; if the petition is filed in person, by hand-delivery or other means, the petition is considered filed upon receipt.
+Any party desiring to seek review, including judicial review, of a decision of the ALJ, or a respondent alleging that the complaint under NTSSA was frivolous or brought in bad faith who seeks an award of attorney fees, must file a written petition for review with the ARB, which has been delegated the authority to act for the Secretary and issue final decisions under this part.
+The parties should identify in their petitions for review the legal conclusions or orders to which they object, or the objections may be deemed waived.
+A petition must be filed within 14 days of the date of the decision of the ALJ.
+The date of the postmark, facsimile transmittal, or electronic communication transmittal will be considered to be the date of filing; if the petition is filed in person, by handdelivery or other means, the petition is considered filed upon receipt.
 The petition must be served on all parties and on the Chief Administrative Law Judge at the time it is filed with the ARB.
-Copies of the petition for review and all briefs must be served on the Assistant Secretary, and on the Associate Solicitor, Division of Fair Labor Standards, U.S. Department of Labor.
+Copies of the petition for review must be served on the Assistant Secretary, and on the Associate Solicitor, Division of Fair Labor Standards, U.S. Department of Labor.

 If a timely petition for review is filed pursuant to paragraph (a) of this section, the decision of the ALJ will become the final order of the Secretary unless the ARB, within 30 days of the filing of the petition, issues an order notifying the parties that the case has been accepted for review.
-If a case is accepted for review, the decision of the ALJ will be inoperative unless and until the ARB issues an order adopting the decision, except that a preliminary order of reinstatement will be effective while review is conducted by the ARB, unless the ARB grants a motion by the respondent to stay that order based on exceptional circumstances.
+If a case is accepted for review, the decision of the ALJ will be inoperative unless and until the ARB issues an order adopting the decision, except that any order of reinstatement will be effective while review is conducted by the ARB, unless the ARB grants a motion by the respondent to stay that order based on exceptional circumstances.
 The ARB will specify the terms under which any briefs are to be filed.
 The ARB will review the factual determinations of the ALJ under the substantial evidence standard.
 If no timely petition for review is filed, or the ARB denies review, the decision of the ALJ will become the final order of the Secretary.
 If no timely petition for review is filed, the resulting final order is not subject to judicial review.

 [75 FR 53532, August 31, 2010; 80 FR 69137, November 9, 2015]